Today I want to introduce to you a lady called Barbie Thomas.

 - Fitness Unarmed Barbie – Barbie’s YouTube channel

-PS: Special thanks to PE reader Sam Chong for sharing Barbie’s story with me and giving me the opportunity to share it with the rest of PE!
+PS: Special thanks to reader Sam Chong for sharing Barbie’s story with me!